DIYtranscriptomics/DIYtranscriptomics.github.io/syllabus/index.md

 <div style="clear:both"></div>

-## How to become a 'research parasite'
+## Accessing public data

 <div style="height: 160px; width: 160px; float: left; padding-right: 20px;">
 <img src="images/hookworm.jpg" style="border:none;" />
 </div>

-**March 6th** — Most journals require authors to deposit raw gene expression data to NIH repositories such as GEO and SRA, providing an opportunity to be a ["research parasite"](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5710834/) and carry out _in silico_ experiments with publicly available data.
+**March 6th** — Most journals require authors to deposit raw gene expression data to NIH repositories such as GEO and SRA, providing an opportunity to be a compare and contrast ones own data with studies in public domain, effectively carrying out _in silico_ experiments with publicly available data.
 However, accessing this data _en masse_ for broad queries and analyses has been a significant challenge for investigators.
 In this class, we'll discuss [LINCS](http://www.lincsproject.org/) and [ARCH4S](https://amp.pharm.mssm.edu/archs4/), two different large-scale efforts to produce accessbile gene expression data from a vast array of samples.
 We'll use R/bioconductor to quickly access LINCS and ARCH4S, providing gene expression data and metadata for almost 2 million samples!

 <div style="clear:both"></div>